Parking Regulations and PoliciesGeneral Parking Policies

 - All employee and student vehicles need to be registered with the college and display a valid year parking permit.

 - Students must be parked in a lot which is valid for their permit type.
+The students who drives and parks on campus without a permit is responsible for any citations the car receives.

 - Vehicles must be parked in properly marked parking stalls.